-AC synchronous motors are often used instead of induction motors in applications where precise speed control or higher efficiencies are desired.
+AC synchronous motors are often applied instead of induction motors in applications where induction motor design and construction limitations occur or where higher system power factors and/or machine efficiencies are desired.
 Unfortunately, these advantages of synchronous motors do not come without a price since, in the authors' experience, synchronous motors are the most notorious source of torsional vibration problems in turbomachinery.
 The primary reason for this is that synchronous motors generate large sinusoidal pulsating torques that can easily excite torsional vibrations during the startup process.